- Availability: Available now

-The Inca Quarry Trail is perfect for those looking to get away from the crowds or those who are looking for some amazing landscapes and less explored places than the Classic Inca Trail, on their way to the lost city of the Incas; Machu Picchu.
+The Inca Quarry Trail is perfect for those looking to get away from the crowds; or those looking for incredible landscapes and places less explored than the Classic Inca Trail.
+This new hiking trail has the potential to become a highly visited tourist destination.

 Highlights of our Inca Quarry Trail

 - We wish to create a lifetime experience for you.
 So we carefully and in detail planned every aspect of this 4 day trek to Machu Picchu.

 - We provide you with an emergency horse, in case you need a little push.

 - Hike with us and be part of our social and environmental projects.